7 Tips On How To Sleep Better For People With Back Pain

 So how does CBTi work?

-It’s all about identifying negative thoughts, challenging them using evidence and experience and reframing them in a more positive and accurate way.
+It’s all about identifying your negative thoughts, challenging and disproving them using evidence and experience, and then reframing them in a more positive and accurate way.

 I’m sure that you now have a good understanding of why a good night’s sleep is so important.